alexey-kleymenov/reverse_engineering_tools/ida_scripts/README.md

 Tested on IDA Freeware 7.0

+## restore_apis/dynamic_api_resolution.idc
+This script executes malware and writes down addresses of resolved APIs to a dedicated place in memory.
+Useful to fight API wrappers used, among others, in BlackMatter ransomware.

+Tested on IDA Freeware 8.0

 ## decrypt_strings/find_and_decrypt_strings.idc
 This script searches for all instances of encrypted strings and decrypts them using the key stored in a separate file key.bin

-Tested on IDA Freeware 7.0
+Tested on IDA Freeware 7.0, upgraded for 8.0

 ## auxiliary/name_to_ptr.idc
 This script propagates addresses' names to their pointers within the selected area, useful when dealing with dynamically resolved import tables and decrypted strings

-Tested on IDA Freeware 7.0
+Tested on IDA Freeware 7.0 and 8.0